dnishar1/CSC2400/README.md

 # CSC 2400

-This folder consists of my program files for Analysis of Algorithms
+This folder consists of my program files for Analysis of Algorithms.